Odalislnunez/ProductManagementSkillTest/README.md

 ```
 * [Items Management System release](https://drive.google.com/drive/folders/1-dL8EbARDDn9QzV6Oo6tvF66hVzzGas9?usp=sharing)
 ```
-And located into a folder named 'Items Management System' in Local Disk C.
+And unzip the file into a folder named 'Items Management System' in Local Disk C.
 ```
 ```
 Install IIS.
 Follow this link to have three ways to install it: